Brain Tumour Research: Queen Mary University of London

 Professor Silvia Marino, one of the UK’s leading neuropathologists, leads the Queen Mary University of London research team (in collaboration with UCL Institute of Neurology).

 Their research focuses on glioblastoma multiforme (GBM), the most common and most aggressive type of brain tumour found in humans.
 The researchers aim to increase understanding of the brain cells from which GBMs originate: how this tumour type develops from normal cells, and which genes and biological functions control its behaviour.
 By uncovering this knowledge, the clinical evaluation of each individual patient can be improved and specific drugs which target the tumour cells can be identified.

 Imperial College Healthcare NHS Trust

 Led by Kevin O’Neill, a consultant neurosurgeon at Imperial College Healthcare NHS Trust, a team of world-class researchers are investigating the biology of tumour metabolisms to further understand the behaviour of this disease.

 Plymouth University

 Led by Professor Oliver Hanemann, the Plymouth University centre conducts research into low-grade brain tumours occurring in teenagers and adults.
 By identifying and understanding the mechanism that makes a cell become cancerous, the team explore ways in which to halt or reverse that mechanism.

 Campaigning

 John Bercow, MP for Buckingham, Speaker of the House of Commons and Brain Tumour Research Patron established the first all-party parliamentary group (APPG) for brain tumours in July 2005.

 The APPG is invaluable in promoting important messages about research to parliamentarians, raising awareness of brain tumours and influencing the national spend for research into this disease.

-Members of the group attend parliamentary awareness raising events and meet three times a year to discuss relevant topics, and raise issues in the House of Commons through: